 2009 marked a new year and a new challenge for the defending AMA/World Supercross champion.
 He won a number of Main Event races and only finished off the podium once in the seventeen-round battle.
 Reed claimed the runner-up trophy by just four points and showed the future was bright for Suzuki's Supercross campaign.

 For the first time in two years, Reed entered a full season of the national outdoor championship AMA Motocross.
 He dominated the 12-round championship claiming his first title in the competitive discipline, which boosted him to his second consecutive Super X crown in Australia.

 2010 was a harrowing year for Reed who was injured early in the piece during AMA Supercross while on board with Monster Energy Kawasaki.
-He made a momentary comeback to win the opening round of the AMA Motocross championship before a decline in health saw him sit the remainder of the season out.
+He made a momentary comeback to win the opening round of the AMA Motocross championship before a decline in health caused him to sit the remainder of the season out.
 At the end of the year he announced a new venture TwoTwo Motorsports a self-funded team with the aim of taking it to the best in AMA competition.
-Reed assembled a small but committed staff and has toiled hard to great success so far, by earning 2nd overall in championship points in AMA Supercross and 3rd overall in AMA Motocross points in the team's debut year.
+Reed assembled a small but committed staff and has toiled hard to great success so far - earning 2nd overall in championship points in AMA Supercross and 3rd overall in AMA Motocross points in the team's debut year.